-The CAPC Mission
+The CAPC Board

 CAPC is recognized by the IRS as a corporation organized and operated primarily for charitable and educational purposes under Sec.
 501(c)(3) of the Internal Revenue Code.
 Contributions to the Companion Animal Parasite Council, a tax-exempt organization under Sec.
 501(c)(3) of the Internal Revenue Code, are deductible for computing income and estate taxes.